Mystery Of The Brave Viking Chief Buried On The Gokstad Ship

 There was a large burial mound on the Gokstad farm in Sandefjord, Norway.

 The Gokstad ship was accidentally discovered by two curious young boys who began to dig into the mound to see if they could find anything interesting.
 What they found caused a sensation in Norway.
 Onboard the ship was a dead man.
-He was fully dressed and surrounded by a number of ancient artifacts such as a bronze kettle, runic inscriptions, a gameboard, and a sleigh.
+He was fully dressed and surrounded by several ancient artifacts, such as a bronze kettle, runic inscriptions, a gameboard, and a sleigh.

-It soon became apparent that about the year 900 A.D., a rich and powerful man died, and the Gokstad ship was used for his burial.
+It soon became apparent that, about 900 A.D., a rich and powerful man died, and the Gokstad ship was used for his burial.

 A burial chamber was built at the stern of the ship.
 It was covered with several layers of birch bark.
-Stuck between the joists of the roof, archaeologists found scraps of silk interwoven with gold thread.
+Stuck between the roof joists, archaeologists found scraps of silk interwoven with gold thread.
 These are probably the remains of costly woven hangings that decorated the walls on the inside.
 In the burial chamber stood a raised bed on which the corpse was laid.

 The Gokstad Viking ship in 1880 when it was discovered.
 Credit: Public Domain

-Archaeologists examined the site and were able to conclude that the ship had been built up with turf and sod.
+Archaeologists examined the site and concluded that the ship had been built with turf and sod.
 The Gokstad ship was built in about 850, at the height of the Viking period.
-In those days there was a need for ships that could serve many purposes, and the Gokstad ship could have been used for voyages of exploration, trade, and Viking raids.
-The ship could be both sailed and rowed.
+In those days, there was a need for vessels that could serve many purposes.
+The Gokstad ship could have been used for voyages of exploration, trade, and Viking raids.
+It could be both sailed and rowed.
 There are 16 oar holes on each side of the ship.
-With oarsmen, steersman, and lookout, that would have meant a crew of 34.
+With rowers, steersman, and lookout, that would have meant a crew of 34.

 Problems With The Remains Of The Viking